MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/working-with-compliance-score.md

 ## Manage your workflow with improvement actions

 **Improvement actions** centralize your compliance activities.
-Each one lists actions you can take to help you align with data protection regulations and standards, with detailed implementation guidance.
+Each improvement action gives detailed implementation guidance to help you align with data protection regulations and standards.
 Actions can be assigned to users in your organization to perform implementation and testing work.
 You can also store documentation, notes, and record status updates within the improvement action.

 ## View your improvement actions